Top 10 Google Analytics 4 Migration Mistakes to Avoid | GA4 Guide

 GA4 now uses a different metric which is pretty much the same… engagement.

-However, the only problem is that Google have defaulted the timeout to 10 seconds.
+However, the only problem is that Google have defaulted the time it takes for a session to become an ‘engaged session’ to 10 seconds.
 And this can make your engagement look worse than it actually is.
-The Digital Analytics Association, Yoast, SnowPlow Analytics and many more all recommend using a timeout of thirty seconds.
-So don’t just take out word for it.

 Manually change from 10 seconds to 30 seconds.
 Please note: this is generally better, but it does depend on your site and the engagement users usually have.
-You can change the session timeout under admin > Data Streams > Additional Settings > More Tagging Settings > Adjust session timeout.
+You can change the session timer under admin > Data Streams > Additional Settings > More Tagging Settings > Adjust timer for engaged sessions.

 Only do this for new GA4 accounts though.
-If you’ve already got the timeout set to 10 seconds, then we recommend not changing it.
+If you’ve already got the timer set to 10 seconds, then we recommend not changing it.

 The following dimensions are not listed in GA4: